On the twisted Alexander polynomial for metabelian representations into SL(2, C): Computation of the twisted Alexander polynomial

 The twisted Alexander polynomial $\twistedAlexAd{\knotexterior}{\rho}$ for the composition $Ad \circ \rho$ is factored into the product of $\twistedAlex{\knotexterior}{\psi_1}$ and $\twistedAlex{\knotexterior}{\psi_2}$.
 From \cite{KL}, it is known that the twisted Alexander polynomial $\twistedAlex{\knotexterior}{\psi_1}$ is expressed as the rational function $\Delta_K(-t)/(-t-1).$ We can see that the twisted Alexander polynomial $\twistedAlex{\knotexterior}{\psi_2}$ turns into a Laurent polynomial by Wada's criterion~\cite[Proposition~8]{Wada94} since there exists a commutator $x_i$ such that $\psi_2(x_i) \not = \I$.
 Moreover $\psi_2$ is conjugate to $\twistingOp{\psi_2}$ by the matrix $C$ in Remark~\ref{remark:conjugation_vector_space}, which implies that the Laurent polynomial $\twistedAlex{\knotexterior}{\psi_2}$ has the symmetry that $\twistedAlex{\knotexterior}{\psi_2} = \Delta_{\knotexterior}^{\alpha \otimes \psi_2}(-t)$.
 Summarizing the above, we have

 where $Q(t)$ is a Laurent polynomial satisfying that $Q(t)=Q(-t)$.

-Since $\rho$ is longitude--regular, it follows from~\cite{YY1} that the twisted Alexander polynomial $\twistedAlexAd{\knotexterior}{\rho}$ has zero at $t=1$.
+Since $\rho$ is longitude--regular, it follows from~\cite{YY1} that the twisted Alexander polynomial $\twistedAlexAd{\knotexterior}{\rho}$ has a zero at $t=1$.
 It is known that $\Delta_K(-1)$ is an odd integer.
-Hence the Laurent polynomial $Q(t)$ has zero at $t=1$.
-Together with the symmetry that $Q(t)=Q(-t)$, we can factor $Q(t)$ into the product $(t-1)(t+1)P(t)$.
+Hence the Laurent polynomial $Q(t)$ has a zero at $t=1$.
+Together with the symmetry that $Q(t)=Q(-t)$, this implies that we can factor $Q(t)$ into the product $(t-1)(t+1)P(t)$.
 This factorization of $Q(t)$ completes the proof when substituted in~\eqref{eqn:factorizationTwistedAlex}. \end{proof}

 The factorization of Theorem~\ref{thm:twistedAlexanderAdMeta} is deduced from the decomposition $Ad \circ \rho = \psi_1 \oplus \psi_2$ for an irreducible metabelian representation $\rho$ in~Proposition~\ref{prop:explicitIrredMetabelianAd}.
 Furthermore Proposition~\ref{prop:embedding_rep} shows that the polynomial $P(t)$ is given by the twisted Alexander polynomial for $\assoc{\rho}$. \begin{theorem} For an irreducible metabelian $\SL$-representation $\rho$, let $\psi_2$ be the 2-dimensional direct summand in the composition $Ad \circ \rho$.
 Then we have the following equation of the twisted Alexander polynomials: